GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-8.md

 # Exercise 8: Create a Dockerfile

-Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the Angular Application.
+Now that we have the `Home Gallery` app working correctly, let's create a Dockerfile for the Angular Application.

-Use the Dockerfile provided to create a docker image of the application.
+Use the `Dockerfile` file provided to create a docker image of the application.
 There are some comments in the Dockerfile that will help you to complete the exercise.

-In order to build, run and test the docker image, you can use Copilot as well to generate the commands.
+In order to build, run and test the docker image, you can use Copilot to generate the commands for each step.

-For instance, create a DOCKER.md file where you can store the commands to build, run and test the docker image.

-Examples of steps to document: Build the container image, Run the container, Test the container.

-Build the image using Copilot and expose the port 3000.
+The prompts could be: Add steps in the dockerfile to build an image Angular app, expose the port 3000, run the container.

+If you don't need to run it if you don't have docker installed,  the key is to understand what copilot can do for development.

 ---------------
 [Previous](./exercise-7.md) | [Next](./exercise-9.md)